kamalviswanad/idiosyncratic/README.md

 This code can generate not millions or billions, but <bold>TRILLIONS</bold> of IDs.

 **How to use it**
-First download the code file from this repository.
+First download the code file from this repository. <br>
 Now include the file in your project.
 Finally call the function Idiosyncratic( //Type your Company/Website name, //Use a separator(to separate name and ID) ).